i-mobility/assets/README.md

 Just merge development branch to master branch - this will invoke the jenkins pipeline which will create a release for you.

+> [!IMPORTANT]
+> Creating a release does not automatically serve the new assets.
+>
+> `v1/config` endpoint must to be adapted to reference the newly created release.
+> See [here](https://github.com/i-mobility/backend/commit/08aa89a4eaeb2b77d20ca11901e80ec5509caec8) for a example.